IcyRepublic9884/watchdog/README.md

 `filetypes.json` file

 ## Usage
-This script is mostly made to run on windows, but should work just as well on Mac or Linux.<br>
+This script is mostly made to run on windows, but should work just as well on Mac or Linux (With Some Tweaking 😉).<br>

 Linux and Mac.<br>
 `$ python3 watchdog.py`